Introduction

 Every reaction feels personal.

-Every emotion feels like “me”.
+Every emotion feels like “my own”.

 But with observation, a small distance begins to appear.